 While there were several batches of mushrooms, we used only a pinch of minced garlic in the first batch to help season the pan, and olive oil throughout.

 She taught us that she never washes her mushrooms.
 Ever.
-You can brush dirt off of them if necessary, but when you wash mushrooms, they absorb far too much water.
+You can brush dirt off of them if necessary, but when you wash mushrooms with water they absorb far too much water.

 To say those mushrooms changed my life would be an obvious hyperbole, but if you’ve never eaten chicken of the wood, you’re doing yourself an egregious disservice.

-After all of our attentive cooking with Chef Stefani we had created a fresh green salad with citrus vinaigrette and a potato and sunchoke souffle, butternut squash risotto, fontina-spinach stuffed veal rollatini with sautéed wild mushroom, and ricotta gelato with pistachio and fig.
+After all of our attentive cooking with Chef Sandra we had created a fresh green salad with citrus vinaigrette and a potato and sunchoke souffle, butternut squash risotto, fontina-spinach stuffed veal rollatini with sauteed wild mushroom, and ricotta gelato with pistachio and fig.